tranchinh123/react-training/bookshelter-app/README.md

 # training-react

-# REACT BASIC PRACTICE
+# REACT ADVANCED PRACTICE

 ## OVERVIEW

-- This document provides requirements, technical stack, and estimation for React Basic Practice.
+- This document provides requirements, technical stack, and estimation for React Advanced Practice.
 - Design [Figma](https://www.figma.com/design/K53tONfNCdHH5ukLs5IcPp/bookshelter---React-practice?node-id=2314-32&node-type=frame&t=xu6nbwioznKB9eb8-0)

 ## TARGETS

-- Understand and apply knowledge of HTML5, CSS3, JavaScript (with ES6 syntax).
+- Apply useContext for state management (You can scan state management part to be offered more options).
-- Understand and apply TypeScript in React.
+- Take a narrow view to check re-rendering and optimize performance of one React application.
-- Get familiar with JSX syntax and be able to implement React components based on real UI design
+- Become better understood and create your own custom hook to reduce redundant code.
-- Understanding how React hooks work
+- Study and apply uncontrolled components in some cases to avoid needless state management gradually.
-- Learn to debug with React developer tools
+- Be aware of catching common and specific errors (errors from api, from logic,...) for one React application to prevent crashing issues dramatically.
-- Set up and build Storybook to manage components
+- Check PageSpeed scores frequently during development time and ensure the scores at minimum 98 points.

 ## TECHNICAL STACK